seahorseing-around/plana/README.md

 # Objectives + Notes

 * Create a network with public & private subnets (please consider a meaningful CIDR).
-* Create a load balancer which redirects requests from port 80 to 443.
+* Create a load balancer which redirects requests from port ~~80 to 443~~ _clarified external comms should be encrypted and should read 443 -> 80._
 * Create an AWS ECS Fargate cluster and run 2 tasks there using a standard Nginx image(round-robin).
 * (Optional) Create a Blue/Green deployment pipeline (preferably using GitHub Actions) to deploy a new version of the image without downtime.
   * If you could not implement it: Explain the whole deployment process in a CI/CD pipeline, from code to production.
 You can make use of text, diagrams, slides, etc. The solution will be discussed during the interview.